gramoli/gramoli.github.io/_posts/2024-03-15-debunking-blockchain-consensus-myths.md

 Other myths involve the folklore believes that blockchains are secure because they make use of hashes and signatures or integrate a Byzantine fault tolerant consensus algorithm.
 A first problem is that blockchain clients typically believe the information they receive from a single source, making them vulnerable to a single Byzantine failure.
 A second problem is that replacing the orderer module of Hyperledger Fabric by a Byzantine fault tolerant module was insufficient as the whole blockchain architecture needed to be redesigned to become Byzantine fault tolerant.

 [1] D. Hyland, J. Sousa, G. Voron, A. Bessani and V. Gramoli.
-Ten Myths About Blockchain Consensus.
+[Ten Myths About Blockchain Consensus](https://gramoli.github.io/pubs/Ten-myths-preprint.pdf).
 Blockchains Advances in Information Security, Springer, Volume 35, doi:10.1007/978-3-031-32146-7_1, 2024.

-[2] Pease, M.C., Shostak, R.E., Lamport, L.: Reaching agreement in the presence of faults.
+[2] M.C.
+Pease, R.E.
+Shostak, L. Lamport.
+[Reaching agreement in the presence of faults](https://dl.acm.org/doi/10.1145/322186.322188).
 J. ACM 27(2), 228–234 (1980).

 [3] P. Civit, M. A. Dzulfikar, S. Gilbert, V. Gramoli, R. Guerraoui, J. Komatovic, M. Vidigueira.
-Byzantine Consensus is Theta(n^2): The Dolev-Reischuk Bound is Tight even in Partial Synchrony!
-36th International Symposium on Distributed Computing (DISC), 2022
+[Byzantine Consensus is Theta(n^2): The Dolev-Reischuk Bound is Tight even in Partial Synchrony!](https://gramoli.github.io/pubs/DISC22-quadratic-consensus.pdf) 36th International Symposium on Distributed Computing (DISC), 2022